Ahsan687/hpctutorial/README.md

 ## Notes by Nishant, Aseem, Sanjit, Mayur

-### Aseem 18/05/24: Installed (Cobaya)[https://cobaya.readthedocs.io/en/latest/index.html] on HPC
+### Aseem 18/05/24: Installed [Cobaya](https://cobaya.readthedocs.io/en/latest/index.html) on HPC
-procedure for pip installation of package named `package` without internet using (this url)[https://stackoverflow.com/questions/36725843/installing-python-packages-without-internet-and-using-source-code-as-tar-gz-and] and (this url)[https://stackoverflow.com/questions/75514846/pip-says-version-40-8-0-of-setuptools-does-not-satisfy-requirement-of-setuptools]:
+procedure for pip installation of package named `package` without internet using [this url](https://stackoverflow.com/questions/36725843/installing-python-packages-without-internet-and-using-source-code-as-tar-gz-and) and [this url](https://stackoverflow.com/questions/75514846/pip-says-version-40-8-0-of-setuptools-does-not-satisfy-requirement-of-setuptools):
 1. On local machine having internet: `pip download package -d "/path/to/local/folder"
 2. Make tarball of /path/to/local/folder/ and transfer to remote HPC
 3. Decompress on remote HPC and navigate to the decompressed folder